-Language and Multicultural Requirements
+Language and Multicultural Requirement

-One semester of a language other than English (e.g. foreign language, computer language, or American Sign Language) with a grade of C or better is required.
+One semester of a language other than English (e.g., foreign language, computer language, American Sign Language) with a grade of "C" or better

 Students may also receive credit for speaking a language other than English (for purposes of GE, students will receive content credit but not unit credit in this case).
-Students'non-English language will be evaluated through an examination.
-Students will also be required to complete a multicultural experience to be satisfied through an approved GE course in Category C3b.
+Their non-English language will be evaluated using a valid and reliable instrument.
+Students will also be required to complete a multicultural experience.

+2a.
+The multicultural experience will be completed as an approved GE course in Category C3b.